 Within the last column, students transfer the knowledge they have gained into scientific and practical development through interdisciplinary, team-based projects.
 To begin with, the projects are meant to practice general topics of automated processes and interdisciplinary working procedures.
 Then, the project teams will train scientific methods to evaluate up-to-date research potentials, formulate research questions and develop their own strategies to prepare for solving the identified research question.
 Finally, the pursed research questions and innovative process ideas will be practically examined due to a prototyping project on a 1:1 scale.
 The focus of the projects and prototypes can vary between software, hardware, processes and construction elements according to the team’s interests, the provided input of the industrial board or current research topics.

 The internship is intended to complement academic study with practical activities in the field of construction and robotics and to provide students with hands-on professional experience.
-The internship proving practical work experience in the construction industry for at least 40 days can be proven latest during admission process for Master’s thesis.
-For more information on the internship see the official examination regulation.
+The internship must be carried out in companies related to the construction industry and meet both of the following activity-related criteria:

 As a final module to prepare for graduation, each student will write an individual Master’s Thesis combining all knowledge gained earlier in the Master’s programme.
 Similar to the team projects, the CR team as well as the industry board will collect current research questions for the Master’s thesis with focus on relevant topics for digitalization and automation of the construction industry.